Cullen Thomas Ferguson

 Before Cullen retired to his beloved Gather ‘Round home nestled among the cloud-kissed Appalachian Mountains in Black Mountain, N.C., Cullen enjoyed a distinguished, 36-year career as a reporter and anchor at WSOC-TV in Charlotte.
 He became a household name fighting for the community as a consumer advocate on “Action 9,” where he helped countless viewers, and as an investigative reporter.
 Cullen also delighted his audience with his booming voice and quirky wit on gardening segments and with offbeat stories that would uplift every heart even on grim news days.
 Cullen ultimately became one of the most highly rated local morning and noon anchors before retiring in 2005.

 Despite keeping incredibly challenging hours—his days as a morning anchor kicked off around 2 AM—Cullen was unwavering in his commitment to his family, ensuring he joined his wife and children at the dinner table every evening.
 Cullen’s epic road trips in an old blue Econoline van driving his family from Charlotte west to the Grand Canyon and north to Nova Scotia and beyond will live on in good-natured infamy!
 And his family will cherish memories of their many vacations along the wide sandy shores of North Litchfield Beach, S.C.
-In their golden years, Cullen and wife, Gay, also took many memorable international trips.
+In their golden years, Cullen and his wife also took many adventurous trips overseas.

 Cullen’s death from pulmonary fibrosis left a more than six-foot-tall void in the hearts of his family and friends.
 For the last decade of his life, Cullen faced numerous health challenges with remarkable optimism and vigor.
 Ever the selfless advocate, he was more concerned with the well-being of his family and the wider world than he was with his own struggles.
 While he battled his ultimate health challenges with characteristic tenacity, Cullen’s rapid illness progression during his last days caught family and friends by surprise.